 In 1951, legendary radio host Edward R. Murrow launched a series asking listeners to share their most fundamental beliefs about humanity and the world around them.

 Dozens of leading cultural, political and literary figures of the 1950s contributed their thoughts to the program, and listeners across the nation tuned in.
 Although Murrow stated many were skeptical that any meaningful ideas could be articulated in only five minutes on the radio (a concern bowled over by the advent of sound bites and social media), luminaries like Albert Einstein, Helen Keller and Eleanor Roosevelt shared their most personal philosophies and beliefs on the air.

 Today, the This I Believe project lives on as an opportunity for students to share their values and opinions while honing their writing skills.

 As part of our summer English curriculum, elementary and middle school students will compose and refine essays about their strongest convictions — whether that’s the value of team sports, the importance of equality or the superiority of chocolate ice cream.
 At the end of their courses, students will submit their pieces to the This I Believe website.
 Through this project, students will build their persuasive writing skills and develop their unique writing voices.

 At iLearn Academy, we believe strong writing skills are important not just for school and work, but for students' personal expression and exploration.
 We're proud to participate in This I Believe alongside our students.

 You can browse personal essays from students across the country on the official This I Believe website.
-To learn more about iLearn Academy's course offerings, view our curriculum.
+To learn more about iLearn Academy's enriching academic programs, view our curriculum.